torik42/kicad-to-ergogen/README.md

 ```
 Now you run `node src/cli.js traces pcb.kicad_pcb pcb_with_traces.kicad_pcb --output traces_footprint_file` which will generate the ergogen footprint file `traces_footprint_file` containing all traces, vias and modules which are present in `pcb_with_traces.kicad_pcb` but not in `pcb.kicad_pcb`.
 You now need to make this available to ergogen by adding it to `footprints/index.js`.
-On all later runs of ergogen, you obtain the usual pcb and the pcb with the additional traces.
+On all later runs of ergogen, you obtain the usual PCB and the PCB with the additional traces.
 From now on, only edit the latter in KiCad.
 After saving in KiCad, run `traces` again to update the traces footprint file.
 Now running ergogen again, should not change `pcb_with_traces.kicad_pcb`.